iDestyKK/CN_String/README.md

 #CN\_String
 A C library that makes Null-Terminated strings less of a pain in the arse.

 CN\_String is a library which helps users handle strings in a more "object-oriented" way in C. Chances are that you have been spoiled by std::string in C++.
 Getting string length in C is **NOT** constant time, meanwhile it is in C++.
 Also concatenation isn't as trivial in C as opposed to C++.
 This library supplies functions for enhanced string handling.
 You can concatenate and insert into CN\_Strings, and it supports C-Strings as well.
-This library is similar to CN\_Vec as in it handles dynamic memory management on its own, but it guarantees that its data will contain an empty string at least as opposed to a NULL pointer.
+This library is similar to CN\_Vec as in it handles dynamic memory management on its own, but it guarantees that its data will contain an empty string at least as opposed to a NULL pointer when empty with no text.

-Example
+Example:
 ```C
 #include <stdio.h>
 #include <stdlib.h>